cosmos/sdk-tutorials/b9lab-content/3-main-concepts/13-events.md

 In the Cosmos SDK, events are implemented as an alias of the ABCI `event` type in the forms `{eventType}.{attributeKey}={attributeValue}`.

-Events allow app developers to attach additional information.
-This means that transactions might be queried using the events:
+Events are objects that allow app developers to package important information about state transitions in an application.
+Instead of querying, events can be subscribed to using [websockets](https://docs.tendermint.com/master/tendermint-core/subscription.html#subscribing-to-events-via-websocket).

 ```
 // Events allows application developers to attach additional information to